Anshumaan-Chauhan02/VST/README.md

    * Integrate more PEFT methodologies and compare their affects on the performance
 * Text-to-Image
    * Do a literature survey on the current image synthesis technologies
-   * Propose an architecture/methodology that is capable of scene transformation consitioned on text
+   * Propose an architecture/methodology that is capable of scene transformation conditioned on text